 2.1 Development of waffle cone:

 To prepare the waffle cone, the methodology was adapted from previous studies by (Kigozi, 2011; Mhatre et al., 2022) on gluten-free waffle formulations with slight modifications. for the preparation of the waffle cone, powdered Khandsari sugar was taken in a bowl and mixed with melted butter.
 Subsequently, the dry ingredients, including baking powder with Sorghum flour, were thoroughly mixed.
 Milk was then incorporated into the mixture with continuous stirring until the batter achieved a soft and creamy consistency.
-The batter was keep to stand for 10 min in order to raise the air bubble to the top.
+The batter was kept standing for 10 minutes to raise the air bubble to the top.
 The batter was poured on the waffle cone maker pan, baked for 2 min at 180 °C temperature.
 Each waffle was immediately folded into a cone shape by using a cone molder after it was removed from the pan.
 The waffle cone was initially wrapped in butter paper and then packaged in low-density polyethylene and aluminum laminated pouches for further analysis.
 The flowsheet of preparation of waffle cone is as Fig 1.

 Fig 1: Step wise process for preparation of Sorghum waffle cone.